 With Bluevine, you can take care of everything from bookkeeping to online bill pay and invoicing, all from the mobile app or website.

-The Bluevine business checking account has no minimum deposit requirement, no monthly fee, and unlimited transactions.
-Bluevine is part of the MoneyPass ATM network, which provides 37,000 fee-free ATM locations.
+The Bluevine business checking account has no minimum deposit requirement, monthly fee, and allows unlimited transactions.
+Bluevine is part of the MoneyPass ATM network, which provides over 40,000 fee-free ATM locations.

-Best of all, a Bluevine account comes with one of the more competitive interest rates in all of the business banking industry, offering up to 2.00% APY.
+Best of all, a Bluevine account comes with one of the more competitive interest rates in the business banking industry, offering up to 2.00% APY.

 If you’re a small business owner and your LLC business deals a lot in cash (e.g., if you own a retail shop), Bluevine might not be the best fit.
 On the other hand, if you run an online business, Bluevine is an awesome option.